 We all had a good laugh when one retreat participant said her Binge Voice sounds like this very insistent character from Family Guy:

 Recognizing your “voices”

-A participant in our research study on the Mindful Eating for Binge Eating Program shared the pictures she had drawn of her Binge Voice, Restrictive Voice, and Self-Care Voice.
-(She gave us permission to share her drawings.)
+A participant in our research study on the Mindful Eating for Binge Eating Program (1) gave us permission to share the pictures she had drawn of her Binge Voice, Restrictive Voice, and Self-Care Voice.

 My Binge Voice